Tech-Gamer/nwy-yolks/README.md

 * [`ubuntu-install`](/installers/ubuntu)
   * `ghcr.io/parkervcp/installers:ubuntu`

-This project is sponsored by Browserstack.
+This project is tested with BrowserStack